 Visionary Lecture Series

-A free community learning event designed to highlight the work of innovative thinkers in the field of child development, families, and relationships.
+A free community learning event highlighting the work of innovative thinkers in the field of child development, families, and relationships.

 The Visionary Lecture Series is funded in part by The Profectum Educational Endowment Fund Honoring Serena Wieder, PhD.